 Our beneficiaries are thus located at multiple levels.
-These include organisations involved in international advocacy work and global health responses; the general public; facilities and organisations (Departments of Health and Social Development, NGOs); individual mothers, their partners and families; the general public; health and social development workers in the public service and non-governmental sectors as well as academic institutions.
+These include organisations involved in international advocacy work and global health responses; the general public; facilities and organisations (Departments of Health and Social Development, NGOs); individual mothers, their partners and families; health and social development workers in the public service and non-governmental sectors as well as academic institutions.

 Women & Girls

 The PMHP was founded to address the unmet need faced by pregnant and postpartum women and girls for mental health care.
 Women living in disadvantaged communities, who face extreme hardship, multiple, severe traumas and little social support, have 20-40% chance of experiencing depression or anxiety around the time of pregnancy and childbirth.
 In a vicious cycle, these mental disorders result in a higher chance of social exclusion, financial difficulties and vulnerability to experiencing violence.
 Women most at risk are:

 - those who experience violence in the home or the community

 - those with food insecurity